 - I have been holidaying in Margaret River, Western Australia for as long as I can remember.
 A region famous for its world class wines and beautiful beaches – its a truly incredible part of the world.
 So, what does a perfect Margaret River itinerary look like?

 - To start with, there is a wide array of food options from fine dining to quality bakeries.
-Accommodation is available for every budget, from glamping to high end resorts.
+Accommodation can be found on Tripadvisor for every budget, from glamping to high end resorts.
 Add in the picturesque beaches and natural surrounds and you have an idyllic holiday waiting to be had.
 So let me share my secrets tips for the perfect Margaret River itinerary!

 The Perfect Margaret River Itinerary